-So, how do you select the compatible PC components?
+So, how do you select compatible PC components?
 Here is a guide from JayzTwoCents.

 Unstable power supply or Power-cuts

 The power cuts are low in urban areas, but people in rural areas might face frequent power cuts.
 If you have a problem like this, here is the solution for you.

-The sudden drop of power supply from the source makes the PC in an ideal position and means not being able to take the proper shutdown.
+The sudden drop in power supply from the source makes the PC in an ideal position and means not being able to take the proper shutdown.
 This is only happening on desktop PCs.
-In the case of laptops, the DC power will help to avoid the sudden or unwanted shutdown.
+In the case of laptops, the DC power will help to avoid sudden or unwanted shutdown.

 The electronic and electronic components have their unique characteristics.
 For example, inductors don’t allow sudden changes in current and capacitors don’t allow sudden changes in voltage.

 When the power from the source suddenly drops, the capacitors on the board can’t accept the difference within a short time.
 This leads to damage to the motherboard with a blast of capacitors.

 It is hard to say when the blast or damage occurs and when the board can handle the fluctuations properly.
-So if you ask me how to protect your PC from this damage, I recommend you to use UPS on your computer setup.
+So if you ask me how to protect your PC from this damage, I recommend you use UPS on your computer setup.